Fulbright scholar grant to Denmark, grant for american scholars, fulbright Denmark

 Fulbright Inter-Country Travel Grant

-If you wish to invite a US Fulbright Scholar
+If you wish to invite a U.S. Fulbright Scholar

 Please find a list of eligible scholars and read more about the application process here.

-If you are a US Fulbright Scholar
+If you are a U.S. Fulbright Scholar

 Please ask the inviting institution to confirm that the Fulbright Commission in the inviting country offers Inter-Country Travel Grants.
 If so, you should apply for an Inter-Country Travel Grant directly with the relevant Commission.
-Fulbright Denmark may be contacted by the relevant Commission to confirm our approval of the travels.

 To move, to breathe, to fly, to float,